rezakj/scSeqR/README.md

 - Cell frequencies in clusters and conditions

 Remember that these are not normalized for the total number of cells in each condition.
-To do so, clust_cond_freq_info.tsv and do so and re plot them.
+You can normalize based on the number of the cells in each condition using the clust_cond_freq_info.tsv file that is generated and re-plot them in R or in excel sheet.

 ```r
 clust.cond.info(my.obj, plot.type = "bar")